301linux/301/README.md

 3..conkyrc: This is a light script that shows in the upper right-hand corner of your screen.
 It contains system properties and events you will find useful.

 _______________________________________________________________________________
+If you are on a wired connection, you wont need to change a thing (aside from the optional /etc/network/interfaces configging).
+Wifi: (as root) 'man iwconfig' and go from there. (wiki.debian.org is your friend)

 Package List(not a complete list, deps will install automatically):

 (as root)